LifeScopeLabs/lifescopelabs.github.io/md/lifescope-database.md

 # LIFESCOPE DATABASE

-The lifescope datastructure is designed to be a simple sommon schema (insschema.org)
+The lifescope data-structure is designed to be a simple common schema (inspired by schema.org best practices).
+LIFESCOPE enf. hole DB backups
-* User level encryption
-* Whole DB backups
 * Eventually pluggable (Local/OBDC/JBDC/Etc)

 **LIFESCOPE currently requires a MongoDB instance to run.**